captmomo/macdonalds-isochrone-map/readme.md

 Followed the instructions [here](https://blog.mapbox.com/build-mapbox-gl-js-plugins-74c52f22db63).

 ### To do:
-* Figure out why the last listing has differentn styling.
+* ~~Figure out why the last listing has differentn styling.~~ Fixed thanks to u/bigzij!